 Learn Dutch with lessons that teach you how to learn Dutch phrases and words.
-Start learning Dutch with Rosetta Stone.Try our Free Trial
+Start learning Dutch with Rosetta Stone.START FREE TRIAL

 If you are considering learning Dutch, know that you will benefit from learning a prominent European language belonging to a culture with a long history of trade and travel, and an attitude of openness to the outside world.
 This is fitting when you consider that Dutch is the official language in far-reaching countries—from the Netherlands and Belgium, to Aruba and the Dutch Antilles (Caribbean), including Curaçao and Sint Maarten.